TuxVinyards/qqX/README.md

 Use the Github **code/clone** button for the latest tweaks & bug fixes ...

 The recent bug that stopped the creation of first time snapshots has now been fixed.
 The same with the bug in the config wizard not adding 'G' to the ram= line which caused new distros to fail to start in both quickemu & qqX

+Changes to qemu-img and its reporting on disksizes caused a few math headaches.
+Thats now fixed too.

+Release 1.2.01 is a number boost to reflect all the recent tweaks and fixes.

-But just to be extra safe, while we are at Release 1.1.05, an extra layer of qemu-img disk health checks has now been added to the disk info function.
-Give it a try.
+Release 1.1.05, added an extra layer of qemu-img disk health checks to the disk info function.
+Disks can go wrong.
+Picture of it working lower down, in the release notes section 👍 Give it a try.

-Your help at making this software better is appreciated.
+Your help at making this software better is always appreciated.

 ### quickemu quickget X terminal project